Shamslux/Ellas_Shoe_EShop/README.md

 - SSIS integrated with Visual Studio
 - Knowledge of ETL, OLTP, OLAP, Datawarehouse, Data Mart, etc.

+# Notes

+- As it is a simple personal project, probably there still some flaws, but as I discover them, I will try to solve them and update the repository.
+My main goal now is to exhbit my skills at least to become a intern at a nice company to start my BI life!

 # Acknowledgment

 I will be always grateful to my friend Tulio Brasileiro, who is helping me a lot in this project, as he helped me too in the first one.
 He is a high skilled Business Intelligence Analyst and Data Scientist.
 I expect to finally enter this field and keep sharing good moments with my friend, learning much more from him and others new friends that I am sure I will be making in the following years.
 Thank you!